josephrw12/cortex-c2/README.md

 - Implement plugins for container service exploitation
 - Hopefully make it cloud native sometime in the future
 - Include a server side rendered root kit
+- Create a multi stage loader to load the ./dist folder

 ## Important
 - Open an Issue if you run into any errors while trying to use it